Carlsberg Aviator Lounge Copenhagen Airport Review

 Carlsberg Aviator Lounge Copenhagen Airport FAQs

-Where is the Carlsberg Aviator Lounge at Copenhagen Airport?
+Where is the Carlsberg Aviator Lounge Copenhagen?

-It is airside in Terminal 2, just after security on the right, between Pier A and Pier B.
+The Carlsberg Aviator Lounge Copenhagen is located airside at Copenhagen Airport Terminal 2, just after security on the right-hand side, between Pier A and Pier B.

 *Disclaimer.
 This post may contain affiliate links.
-If you use these links to make a purchase, I may earn a commission at no extra cost to you.
-Thanks for supporting the The Airport Lounge Bro blog!
+If you use these links to make a purchase, we may earn a commission at no extra cost to you.
+Thanks for supporting The Airport Lounge Bro blog!